 Acoma – Located atop a high mesa, the Acoma Pueblo is one of the oldest continuously inhabited settlements in the United States.
-Popularly called “Sky City” because of its breathtaking views of the countryside, the pueblo consists of one to three-story adobe house blocks on three parallel streets, a plaza and a mission complex.
-Mission San Estevan del Rey, constructed between 1629 and 1641, is the oldest church of European construction remaining in New Mexico.
-Acoma was hostile to Spanish rule and the inhabitants participated in the 1680 Great Pueblo Revolt.
-Acoma is a “living” pueblo and has been continuously occupied since the 12th century.
-Acoma, a National Historic Landmark, is 13 miles south of Casa Blanca, New Mexico, on NM 23.
+Popularly called “Sky City” because of its breathtaking views of the countryside, the pueblo consists of one to three-story adobe house blocks on three parallel streets, a plaza, and a mission complex.
+The National Historic Landmark is located 13 miles south of Casa Blanca, New Mexico, on NM 23.

 Bandelier National Monument – Bandelier National Monument was first occupied by the Anasazi in the late 12th-early 13th centuries.
 The monument’s sheer canyon walls contain numerous cave dwellings as well as petroglyphs (pictures pecked onto rock surfaces) and pictographs (pictures painted onto rock surfaces) that date from this period.
 Surface dwellings include the remains of two large villages, Tyuonyi and Tsankawi.
 Most of the occupants had vacated the area by the mid-1500s for unknown reasons.
 The distinctive Pueblo-Revival style Visitors Center was built of hand-hewn stone by the Civilian Conservation Corps (CCC) in the 1930s, and today the Bandelier CCC Historic District is a National Historic Landmark.
 Bandelier National Monument, administered by the National Park Service, is 10 miles south of Los Alamos, New Mexico, on NM 4.